matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

-# Tutorial: Hello World
+# Quickstart

-This tutorial explains how to build a full dApp using the zkSync development toolbox.
+In about 5 minutes this tutorial will show you how to build a full dApp using the zkSync development toolbox.

 The following functionality will be implemented: